ang-zeyu/infisearch/docs/src/search_configuration.md

 const { show, hide } = initMorsels(/* ... */);
 ```

-The default behaviour of showing the fullscreen search UI on focusing the input may be insufficient in some cases, for example showing the UI when clicking a search icon.
+The default behaviour of showing the fullscreen search UI when focusing the input may be insufficient in some cases, for example, to show the UI when clicking a "search icon".

 You may call the `show()` function returned by the initMorsels call in such a case for manual control.
-Correspondingly, the `hide()` method hides the fullscreen interface, although, this shouldn't be needed since there's a close button is available by default.
+Correspondingly, the `hide()` method hides the fullscreen interface, although, this shouldn't be needed since a close button is available by default.

 ## Automatic Term Expansion